kennethreitz-archive/.com/content/posts/121205-year-in-review.rst

 - Life's not a race, but there's no speed limit either.
 - Positivity.
 Negative atmospheres are toxic.
 Remove yourself from them.
 - Fallibilism & Open Mindedness.
 There is only one thing I can be certain of in life: that I am prone to error.
 Nothing saddens me more than someone who is unwilling to listen.
-- Attention is my only currency.
+- Attention is your only currency.
 Allocate it sparingly.
 Don't spend a single moment in life doing something you don't want to do.

 Here's to 2013!
 Hopefully the Mayans based their calendar on the Twinkie.